dlindqu3/store-backend/README.md

 - server will respond with a new url to a checkout page
 - frontend can re-direct to the new url (a checkout page)

+## stripe api choices
+- Stripe Checkout is a prebuilt payment page that you can redirect your customer to for simple purchases and subscriptions.
+It provides many features, such as Apple Pay, Google Pay, internationalization, and form validation.
+  - ** this project will use Checkout
+- The Charges and Payment Intents APIs let you build custom payment flows and experiences.

 ## citations
 1. Brad Traversy, "Modeling Our Data" (part of a Udemy course called "MERN eCommerce From Scratch"), [link](https://www.udemy.com/course/mern-ecommerce/)